 In this paper, we presented an on-line simulation framework for adaptive large-scale network parameter configuration.
-The on-line simulation framework tackles the parameter configuration problem with a blackbox optimization approach.
+The on-line simulation framework tackles the parameter configuration problem with a black-box optimization approach.
 As a result, it allows great flexibility in the choice of performance objectives to be achieved and is generally applicable to a variety of network protocols.
 The essence of the OLS framework is to formulate network parameter configuration as a back-box optimization problem.
 The major features of these optimization problems are examined and an efficient search algorithm, Recursive Random Search algorithm, is designed to address these problems.
 RRS emphasizes on finding a "good" solution within the limited time frame instead of full optimization, which is very important since the optimization is performed under "quasi-stationary" network conditions.
 The RRS algorithm performs very efficiently in the concerned context and is especially advantageous when handling objective functions affected by noises and those with negligible parameters because of its basis on random sampling.
-For large-scale problems, we can also use the Unified Search Framework to take advantage of parallel computing devices to meet the time constraints.